Criteria for Patient Acceptance

 - Young children who are not mature enough for clinical care will be given a "happy visit," which includes a quick assessment.
 The child will be referred to a dentist or pediatric dentist.

-El Centro students, staff and faculty are not allowed to supervise children, nor are they held liable for unaccompanied minors.
+Dallas College students, staff and faculty are not allowed to supervise children, nor are they held liable for unaccompanied minors.